Wolfgang Maria Ohlhäuser

-Wolfgang Maria Ohlhäuser (6 December 1941 in Stuttgart-Bad Cannstatt) is a German painter.
+Wolfgang Maria Ohlhäuser (born 6 December 1941 in Stuttgart-Bad Cannstatt) is a German painter.

 Life and work

 Wolfgang Ohlhäuser is a son of the sculptor Walter Ohlhäuser and his wife Helene (née Deichmann).

 From 1956 to 1959 he trained as a graphic artist.
 In 1967 he became a freelance graphic artist in Mannheim.
 Since 1973 he lived in the Heidelberg area.
 In 1975 he began as an art painter and specialized in the old-master painting techniques resin oil glaze and egg tempera.
 At the UNESO-Sopot-Gdansk Festival of Fine Artists in 1978, Ohlhäuser received the bronze medal.
 In 1982 he received a scholarship from the Kunststiftung Baden-Württemberg.
 Since 1993 until 2020, he has had teaching assignments every year, some several times, at art academies and universities in Nepal and Thailand, such as Tribuhvan University in Kathmandu-Nepal, the College of Fine Arts in Ladkrabang-Bangkok and the Department of Fine Arts in Phuttamonthon-Bangkok.

 From 1987 to 2010 he lived in the Castle Langenzell.
 He had his Atelier on an upper floor and could use rooms for art exhibitions downstairs.
 In 2010, he decided to move to Weinheim on the Badische Bergstrasse.

 Regular trips took him to Nepal and Tibet, where he made extensive mountain hikes, and to Thailand, where he often spent many months.
 After his respective return to Langenzell, he immersed himself in painting the landscapes seen on the trips and the people living in them.